HeatherRemacle/exchangelabops/plays/play2.md

     href: '#guidance-to-consider'
 ---
 ## Successfully Navigate the Project Intake Process
-To improve the delivery of successful IM/IT services that meet the Ministry goals and objectives, business units work with experienced senior business consultants.
+To improve the delivery of successful IM/IT services that meet Ministry goals and objectives, business units work with experienced senior business consultants.
 Following the Ministry IM/IT Governance process ensures that project proposals, which have been championed by a Ministry business unit, will obtain funding and approvals for strategically important initiatives.

 ### Step 1: Obtain Business Unit Endorsement
 - Follow your business unit's project authorization process
     - Create a Concept Case / Business Case
     - Receive approval to proceed
-    - The business unit's analyst works closely with the Project Secretariat Senior Business Consultant (SBC) and holds regular biweekly meetings to surface initiatives and concerns
+    - The business unit's analyst works closely with the Project Secretariat Senior Business Consultant (SBC) and holds biweekly meetings to surface initiatives and concerns
     - Register proposal in the Ministry project tracking system
 - Develop your operating model
   - What does it mean to be "done"?